Everyone

 - if they take 20 weeks of primary carer leave, they can take up to 32 weeks of extended leave.

-If they’ve worked for their employer for at least 6 months, for at least an average of 10 hours a week, they can take up to 26 weeks extended leave – minus the number of weeks primary carer leave they take.
-For example, if they take 10 weeks primary carer leave, they can take up to 16 weeks of extended leave.
+If they’ve worked for their employer for at least 6 months for at least an average of 10 hours a week, they can take up to 26 weeks’ extended leave minus the number of weeks’ primary carer leave they take.
+For example, if they take 10 weeks’ primary carer leave, they can take up to 16 weeks of extended leave.

 Sharing extended leave

 Employees who meet the 6-month criterion above may take up to 26 weeks in total.
-If two parents are sharing the leave and they both meet the 6-month criterion, then they share this amount.
+If 2 parents are sharing the leave and they both meet the 6-month criterion, then they share this amount.

-If one parent meets the 12-month criterion and the other parent meets the 6-month criterion, then the person who meets the 6-month criterion cannot take more than 26 weeks of the total 52 weeks (less the number of weeks primary carer leave taken up to 26 weeks) available to the couple.
+If 1 parent meets the 12-month criterion and the other parent meets the 6-month criterion, then the person who meets the 6-month criterion cannot take more than 26 weeks of the total 52 weeks (less the number of weeks primary carer leave taken up to 26 weeks) available to the couple.

-When employees can take extended leave?
+When can employees take extended leave

 An employee can start extended leave: